-- The long-term follow-up averages of four topics, sources/reliability, searching, books, and internet, are at least 6% higher than the original pretest, indicating retention. - The periodicals/databases average demonstrates the largest decrease in retention from the post-quizzes to the long-term follow up.
-This may be due to the lack of library database use by ATI students.
+- The long-term follow-up averages of four areas (sources/reliability, searching, books, and internet) are at least 6% higher than the original pretest, indicating some retention. - The periodicals/databases average demonstrates a large decrease in retention from the post-quizzes to the long-term follow up.
+This may be due to the lack of database use.
 A question on the long-term follow-up asked how often they use the library catalog and/or databases; 47% of students said never, and 46% said 1-2 times a quarter. - The copyright/plagiarism long-term follow-up average is lower than the original pretest scores.
 A possible cause for this decrease is that this section saw the most questions changed to scenarios, which asks them to apply their knowledge in specific situations.
-These questions may be more difficult than the standard multiple choice questions that were previously on the pretest and post-quizzes.
+These questions may be more difficult than the standard multiple choice questions that were previously used on the pretest and post-quizzes.